Chart Color Schemes

 Age

 The median age in Taylors Lakes is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
 Compared to Greater Melbourne, Taylors Lakes has a higher proportion of residents aged 55-64 (17.6%) but fewer residents aged 35-44 (9.5%).
-This concentration of the 55-64 age group is well above the national average of 11.2%.
-According to the 2021 Census, the proportion of residents aged 65-74 has increased from 11.0% to 13.1%, while those aged 75-84 have risen from 4.6% to 6.4%.
-Conversely, the proportion of residents aged 45-54 has decreased from 15.6% to 13.1%.
-By 2041, demographic projections indicate significant shifts in Taylors Lakes' age structure.
-The 75-84 age group is expected to grow by 60%, reaching 1,567 people from the current figure of 976.
-Notably, all population growth will come from the combined 65+ age groups, reflecting the area's aging demographic profile.
+This concentration of 55-64 year-olds is well above the national average of 11.2%.
+According to the 2021 Census, the proportion of the population aged 65-74 has increased from 11.0% to 13.1%, while the proportion of those aged 75-84 has grown from 4.6% to 6.4%.
+Conversely, the proportion of residents aged 45-54 has declined from 15.6% to 13.1%.
+By 2041, demographic projections indicate significant shifts in Taylors Lakes's age structure.
+The 75-84 age group is expected to grow by 61%, reaching 1,567 people from the current 976.
+Notably, all population growth will be among those aged 65 and above, reflecting the area's aging demographic profile.
 In contrast, both the 0-4 and 55-64 age groups are projected to decrease in number.